jjconway23/Recipe-creator-app/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Roboto' and 'Oswald' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Lato' and 'Raleway' font into the base.html file which is used on all pages throughout the project.
 2. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 3. [Git](https://git-scm.com/)